ATECoder/dn.vi.ivi/docs/ttm/TTM Framework Guide.md

 <a name="VISA_Runtime"></a>
 ### VISA Runtime

 The TTM Framework [Microsoft .NET] API uses the Virtual Instruments (VISA) framework from the [IVI Foundation] for communicating with the TTM instrument.
 [IVI VISA] is installed by members of the [IVI Foundation] such as Keysight, Rohde-Schwartz and NI (former National Instruments).
-Implementations such as the [IO Suite] from Keysight or [NI Visa] from NI must be installed for running applications based on [IVI VISA].
+Implementations such as the [Keysight IO Suite] or [NI Visa] must be installed for running applications based on [IVI VISA].

 The current TTM software was developed based on version 7.2.0.0 of [IVI VISA].
-Any VISA implementation, such as [IO Suite] version 21.1.47 is compatible with the ISR TTM API.
+Any VISA implementation, such as [Keysight IO Suite] version 21.1.47 is compatible with the ISR TTM API.

 <a name="Attributions"></a>
 ## Attributions